If you wish you could travel more but cannot afford to quit work, the perfect solution is to find a job that allows you to travel.

 Finding a remote-friendly job

-There are startups or online companies set up in an entirely distributed way, without having a head office and with all employees working from different locations.
+Many startups or online companies set up in an entirely distributed way.
 Other companies may have physical offices but allow some employees to work remotely.

 Learn to code